grafana/grafana/docs/sources/shared/visualizations/legend-mode.md

 title: Legend mode and legend placement
 ---

-## Legend options

 ### Legend mode

-Use these settings to refine how the legend appears in your visualization.
+Use these settings to define how the legend appears in your visualization.

 - **List -** Displays the legend as a list.
 This is a default display mode of the legend.
 - **Table -** Displays the legend as a table.